 So, back in the spring when I started hearing Him suggest that I cover my head during Mass, I recognized it.
 It felt very much like the request to receive Eucharist on the tongue.
 I resisted.
 Strongly this time.
 So many reasons why not.
 And nothing but a feeling, rather an invitation, but I didn't see it that way at the time, for why.
 Well, much like with Eucharist, He is persistent and so I asked a couple of trusted priest-friends what they thought.
 Specifically about how to prudently do this when my job requires being in front of people who do not regularly attend Mass and are not going to understand it at all and not wanting to alienate them; needing to be accessible.

-Then, when we went to the beach, one of these priest-friends came with us and brought a couple of articles about traditions of women covering their heads in different cultures.
+Then, when we went to the beach, a friend came with us and brought a couple of articles about traditions of women covering their heads in different cultures.
 I read them, interested and still very much arguing with God about this.
 The more I read, the more the logical and theological reasons just didn't add up for me.
 There was a flaw in each one, an argument used out of context or taken to an extreme.
 All I had was this pull from God and arguments that were not satisfying myself.
 (Disclaimer: This is also not a post designed to argue the theological reasons for a woman covering her head.
 It is not required and does not prove holiness or piety one way or the other.)

 Then, in late August/early September, I was at Mass and stayed after to pray and a prayer came and went so quickly I barely registered it.
 I didn't say it or give physical words to it and I forgot about it.
 The prayer?
 "Lord, if you want me to cover my head during Mass, I will, but only if a veil is given to me as a gift."